Fatyanovo–Balanovo culture: Origins

-According to Allentoft (2015), the Sintashta culture probably derived at least partially from the Corded Ware culture.
-Nordqvist and Heyd (2020) confirm this.

 The Fatyanovo culture emerged at the northeastern edge of the Middle Dnieper culture between 2900 BC and 2,800 BC, and was probably derived from an early variant of this culture.
 It has been described as the chronologically latest and most northeastern culture of the wider Corded Ware horizon.
 It traces its origins from the west and southwest.

 The Fatyanovo culture has been described as a "genuine folk movement" from Central Europe in the Russian forests.
-Unlike other cultures of the Corded Ware horizon, the Fatyanovo culture is found beyond to borders of the earlier Funnelbeaker culture.
+Unlike other cultures of the Corded Ware horizon, the Fatyanovo culture is found beyond the borders of the earlier Funnelbeaker culture.
 The theory of the Fatyanovo–Balanovo culture being an intrusive one is based upon the physical type of the population (physical anthropology), flexed burial under barrows, the presence of battle-axes and ceramics.

 Some have argued that this culture represents the acculturation of Pit-Comb Ware culture people of this area from contacts with Corded Ware agriculturists in the West.
 Others have noted similarities between Fatyanovo and Catacomb culture stone battle-axes.